Homemade apple cider is a quintessential fall drink and we’re teaching you how to make a simple version using a slow cooker.

 Apple cider is a quintessential fall drink and we’re teaching you how to make a simple homemade version.
 For the best flavor, we strongly encourage using a variety of apples such as some sweet and some tart.
 See post above.
 For directions to make on the stove, see recipe notes below.

 - 1 orange

 - 10 medium apples (use a variety– I use Honeycrisp and Granny Smith)

 - 3 cinnamon sticks (or 1 Tablespoon ground cinnamon)

-- Peel the orange and place the segments in the slow cooker.
-(Pictures show unpeeled- I prefer peeling it.
-Less bitter.)
-Wash the apples, cut into quarters, and place in the slow cooker.
+- Peel the orange and place the segments in a 4 quart or larger slow cooker.
+(Pictures show unpeeled- we prefer peeling it for a less bitter flavor.)
+Rinse the apples, cut into quarters, and place in the slow cooker.
 Add the cinnamon sticks, ground cloves, and sugar.
-Add enough water to cover the fruit.
+Add just enough water to cover the fruit.

 - Cook on low heat for 6-7 hours.
 (Or high heat for 3.)

 - After 6-7 hours, the fruit will be very soft.
 Use a large spoon to mash the fruit and release its liquids.
 Allow the cider to cook on low for 1 more hour.